Arihant-Bhandari/cpp/README.md

 Class naming system:

--->major topics are dealt with arbitary names correspondingly.
+-->major topics are dealt with arbitrary names correspondingly.

--->practise ques are named with the naming pattern : "pr[n]". n being an integer.
+-->practise questions are named with the naming pattern : "pr[n]". n being an integer.

--->specific programs dealing with both a major concept as well as a practise ques can be named with a unique class name.
+-->specific programs dealing with both a major concept as well as a practise questions can be named with a unique class name.

-Naming criteria for objects as well as variables: set arbitarily
+Naming criteria for objects as well as variables: set arbitrarily

 ------------------------------------------------------------------------